It was April 16th, 1947, and a crowd had gathered along the shore to watch a fire onboard the SS Grandcamp.

 They say that the initial blast killed 581 people: everyone on the docks and onboard the Grandcamp, including 27 of Texas City’s 28 firemen, died almost instantaneously.
 While no city could have possibly been prepared for such a catastrophic explosion, Texas City was at even more of a disadvantage: not only was its entire fire department obliterated, but its phone operators just happened to be on strike.
 Despite the operators rushing back to work as soon as they could, precious time was lost in regard to calling in fire fighters and resources from outside of the city.

 A good 15 hours into the chaos, another ship that had been on fire for hours finally blew.
 The High Flyer was carrying ammonium nitrate and sulfur and was docked near a warehouse full of fertilizer.
 When she finally exploded, her shrapnel demolished the nearby SS Wilson B. Keene.
 A propeller from the High Flyer traveled almost a mile inland.
 The fires burned for weeks, the damage was overwhelming - 500 homes destroyed, 5,000 injured, 2,000 homeless, 405 identified bodies, 63 never identified, and untold numbers unrecovered.
-The official death toll was 581, but it’s thought to be much higher than that.
-Hundreds more in fact, taking into account travelers, seamen, and undocumented workers who had no one to report them missing.
+The official death toll was 581, but it’s thought to be much higher than that–hundreds more, in fact, taking into account travelers, seamen, and undocumented workers who had no one to report them missing.

 A disaster this size is deserving of a considerable memorial, and while many disasters warrant a plaque or a statue, the Texas City explosion has its own park.
 Places of reflection include the propeller from the High Flyer and the anchor from the SS Grandcamp, as well as the burial place of remains that were never identified.
 The firemen have their own angel statue in the center of a fountain .
-The cause of the fire was never officially determined, but there is rumors that the culprit was a single, carelessly discarded cigarette.
+The cause of the fire was never officially determined, but there is a rumor that the culprit was a single, carelessly discarded cigarette.